Guide to the web platform

 First Area:

-Add is used to add the service in the input box to this page.
-Refresh is to refresh the web page.
-ImageHub is used to record the private ImageHub credentials information.
+On the left, "Service ID" is used to search the service.
+"Container Status" is used as a condition to select matched services.
+On the right, Refresh is to refresh the web page.
+Manage has two function.ImageHub is used to record the private ImageHub credentials information.
 Synchronize is used to synchronize the pods from the remote server.

 • ImageHub: Click the ImageHub button and click the "Save Account", it will appears a pop-up window as the follow picture.
 Select the different image libraries by the selection box and then fill in your account credentials.
 It can help you to avoid input the credentials every time you deploy services.